 Van Gogh in Ramsgate, England

-On 4 January 1876, Vincent was told he would lose his job in Paris with the art dealers Goupil & Cie as of 1 April.
+On 4 January 1876, Vincent was told he would be let go from his job in Paris with the art dealers Goupil & Cie as of 1 April.
 Vincent decided to leave the art trade and enter the field of education.
 He applied for various posts in England but received few replies.

 On 14 April, the day before he was to leave Paris, he received a positive response.
 William Port Stokes (c.
-1832–1890) offered Vincent a position as an assistant teacher at his boys’ school in Ramsgate in exchange for room and board, but no salary.
+1832–1890) offered Vincent a position as an assistant teacher at his boys’ school in Ramsgate in exchange for room and board but without pay.
 Vincent was happy to have found a job and accepted the offer.
 He knew nothing about Ramsgate except that it was a seaside resort with 12,000 inhabitants.

 Ramsgate’s distinctive seaside atmosphere reminded Vincent of other coastal towns he knew, such as The Hague and Scheveningen.

 Although his new job took some getting used to, Vincent enjoyed working at the boys’ school.
 Life there was so pleasant and carefree that it worried him:

 “These are really happy days, the ones I’m spending here, day after day, and yet it’s a happiness and peacefulness that I don’t trust entirely, though one thing can lead to another.” “ Read the complete letter